laurlouie/Seattle-Weather/README.md

-# Seattle-Weather
+# Seattle-Weather Project: Comparing Seattle and New York City's rainfall from January 2020 through January 2024
 DATA 3320
 Project 1

+This repository will house information about the Seattle-Weather project for the DATA 3320 class.
+This project will help us learn skills such as data cleaning and visualization.

-Using data science methodoloy to determine whether it rains more in Seattle, Washington than in New York City, NY.
-The purpose of this project is to use data to determine whether it rains more in Seattle versus New York City.
-This project uses the daily preciptation measure in both cities from the dates January 1st, 2020 through January 1st, 2024.
-These data sets were dowloaded from the National Centers for Environmental Information NOAA Climate DataLinks (an external site).
-The following data sets include seattle_rain.csv and ny_rain.csv
+Using data science methodoloy, this project will help develop the skills of data cleaning and data visualization.
+Additionally, the project's purpose is to determine whether it rains more in Seattle, Washington than in New York City, NY.
+National Centers for Environmental Information NOAA Climate DataLinks has provided data on the daily preciptation measured in both cities from January 1st, 2020 through January 1st, 2024.
+The following data sets include seattle_rain.csv and ny_rain.csv provided in the repository.